Internal Funding Initiatives (IFI)

 Linda and Richard Kerber Fund for Research in the Iowa Women's Archives

 In honor of Linda and Richard Kerber’s life-long support for scholarship in the history of women, the Iowa Women’s Archives (University of Iowa Libraries) announces a grant of $1000 to fund travel to Iowa City, Iowa, to conduct research in the Iowa Women’s Archives.
 We welcome applicants from a variety of backgrounds, including academic and public historians, graduate students, and independent researchers and writers, although preference will be given to graduate students.
 The grant is intended to offset travel and lodging expenses of researchers whose work will benefit from using collections in the archives.
-Proposals must be postmarked by April 15, 2014.
+For questions about the program, please contact: email@example.com or firstname.lastname@example.org and write TRAVEL FUND in the subject line.

 Please contact Cheryl Ridgeway, 384-3332, in the Office of the Vice President for Research if your department has internal funding opportunities to advertise on this page.